Best lawn mower buying guide 2018

 There are two types of engines – gas (petrol) and electric.
 Manual lawn mowers don’t have engines at all, so we will talk about them later.

 They are environment-friendly, but cable length limits your mowing area.
-There are some lawn mowers with a battery inside, but they are few and expensive.
-But if you decide to buy an electric lawn mower, then you should pay attention to the following factors:
+There are some lawn mowers with a battery inside, but they are few and expensive and I do not suggest buying them unless you need to mow where there is no electricity.
+If you decide to buy an electric lawn mower, then you should pay attention to the following factors:

 - You can only work in dry weather and dry grass